Azure/iot-plug-and-play-bridge/pnpbridge/quickstart.md

 * To successfully complete the Modbus section of the quickstart guide, you will need to connect a  [DL-303 Modbus Sensor](https://www.icpdas-usa.com/dl_303.html) (such as a simple CO2 sensor) to the device running the bridge. *[OPTIONAL]*

 ## Connecting a Simple Environmental Sensor
-The following section will cover the steps needed to connect a simple simulated [Environmental Sensor](https://github.com/Azure/IoTPlugandPlay/blob/master/samples/EnvironmentalSensor.interface.json) through the Azure IoT Plug and Play bridge up to Azure IoT Central.
+The following section will cover the steps needed to connect a simple simulated [Environmental Sensor](https://github.com/Azure/IoTPlugandPlay/blob/master/samples/EnvironmentalSensor.interface.json) through the IoT Plug and Play bridge up to Azure IoT Central.
 First an IoT Central application is created.
 Then the bridge is configured with a simple JSON.
 Finally, the bridge is started and data is visible in the display.

 Although IoT Central is covered in this demo, you can also use an Azure IoT Hub in a similar fashion.
 Simply use the connection details from your hub in **pnp_bridge_parameters** referenced below.